WaveOfDandelions/generator-dandelion-reactpack/README.md

 ## Documentation

-Get started with dandelion-raactpack, learn all commands and how to work.
+Get started with dandelion-reactpack, learn all commands and how to work.

 ## Development Setup

 ### Prerequisites

 - Install [Node.js] which includes [Node Package Manager][npm]
-- Install [Yeoman] which includes [Generator][yo]
+- Install [Yeoman][yo]

 ### Setting Up a Project